Gather with fellow student leaders to explore the ideas that shape our lives.

 Ruth L. Okediji is the Jeremiah Smith Jr. Professor of Law at Harvard Law School where she teaches courses in contracts, intellectual property (IP) law, and courses in biblical law.
 A widely cited prolific scholar and a foremost authority on the role of intellectual property in social and economic development, Professor Okediji has advised inter-governmental organizations, regional economic communities, and national governments on a range of matters related to patents, copyright, innovation policy, and human development.
 Okediji is a graduate of Harvard Law School and the University of Jos.
 She is the recipient of numerous awards for excellence in scholarship, teaching, mentorship and service, including recognition as one of the world’s top 50 leaders in IP law.

-Peter serves as the Program Director for the Augustine Collective at the Veritas Forum, helping to support student publications at universities across the country.
+Peter serves as the Directof or Augustine Collective and Veritas Institute at The Veritas Forum, helping to support student publications at universities across the country.
 While attending Dartmouth College, he was the third editor-in-chief of The Dartmouth Apologia, one of the first publications in the Augustine Collective network.
 After graduating, Peter served as a writer and an editor at The American Interest, a magazine of politics and culture in Washington, DC.
 He then joined Thomistic Institute, an academic institute in DC, where he was the Campus Program Coordinator.
 Peter occasionally writes on a freelance basis, and he tweets at @PeterAWBlair.

 Augustine Collective Program Manager, The Veritas Forum